rockero-cz/rockero-wiki/en/best-practices.md

 ## Accept the standards and principles and follow them.

-Code is then easier to maintain and it also improves readiablity and consitency.
+Code is then easier to maintain and it also improves readability and consistency.

 If you don't how to write specific code, try to make some research - dig deeper inside the Laravel codebase, list GitHub repositories with many stars, or browse the source code of well-known packages...